 Dry hardwood has over twice the density of pine, so double the volume of pine is required to provide the same amount of heat.
 Firewood that has had the bark removed produces less ash.
 The table above provides a good indication of the properties of various common type of firewood.

 How to Make a Warranty Claim

-Coonara, Heatcharm and Arrow Heaters.
+Coonara Heaters.

-The full Warranty Statement for your heater is contained in the Installation and Operating Instructions booklet that was provided with the product.
+The full Warranty Statement for your heater is provided on the following page of this manual.